dipaksah20/Semantic-Spotter-Using-Llama-Index/README.md

 ### Prerequisites
 Ensure you have the following installed:
 - Python Latest version
+- Llama-Index libraries
+- HuggingFaceEmbedding(model_name="BAAI/bge-small-en-v1.5")

 ### Installation
 1. Clone the repo:
 git clone https://github.com/dipaksah20/Semantic-Spotter-Using-Llama-Index/tree/main

-2. Run the main file from Jupyter environment:
+2. Run the Jupyter:
-"Semantic_spotter_lamaindex_Sandeep.ipynb"
+"Semantic_Spotter_LlamaIndex_V6.ipynb"

 - Please note: OpenAI API keys are required for the project to function.
 You can obtain them from the OpenAI website and change the same in the code.
-We have updated the code and added more models to make it more dynamic in V2 of the project.
+We have updated the code and added more models to make it more dynamic.

 ---